5 Symptoms Of Vitamin D Deficiency In Baby That New Moms Should Watch For

 As a mom, you go above and beyond to make sure your baby is as healthy as possible.
-But your child could still be missing out on some nutrients — vitamin D in particular.
-That's why you need to know the symptoms of vitamin D deficiency in baby.
+But your child could still be missing out on some key nutrients — vitamin D in particular.
+That's why you need to know the symptoms of vitamin D deficiency in babies.

-Because vitamin D is so important to bone development, if your baby isn't getting enough, it is likely that the growth of her bones will be impacted.
-According to the American Academy of Pediatrics, children with a vitamin D deficiency can experience severely stunted growth.
+Children with a vitamin D deficiency can experience severely stunted growth, according to the AAP.
+Because vitamin D is so important to bone development, if your baby isn't getting enough of the essential nutrient, it's likely that the growth of their bones will be negatively impacted.

 Most babies will experience bouts of colds and flu during the winter months, but a lack of vitamin D will put your baby at risk for longer and more serious respiratory issues.
 As the Vitamin D Council mentioned, people who have low levels of vitamin D are more prone to developing respiratory infections.

-If you're unable to figure out what's causing your baby's fussiness, a lack of vitamin D may be part of the problem.
-According to the American Academy of Family Physicians, irritability is one of the less obvious symptoms that can be associated with a vitamin D deficiency.
+If you have a very fussy baby and can’t seem to determine the root cause of it, a lack of vitamin D may be to blame.
+According to the American Academy of Family Physicians, while less obvious, irritability is one of the symptoms that is often associated with a vitamin D deficiency in a baby.

 David Hill M.D., pediatrician, author, and spokesperson for the American Academy of Pediatrics